University-led undergraduate training

 These courses generally take three to four years full-time, depending on the number and length of your school placements.
 Some can take two years if you already have undergraduate credits from previous studies.

 On a BEd, you’ll concentrate on teaching, learning, and related academic principles.
-BA and BSc degrees focus more intently on giving you specialist knowledge in your chosen subject, but with an onus on also equipping you with the skills to pass that knowledge on in the classroom.
+BA and BSc degrees focus more intently on giving you specialist knowledge in your chosen subject, but with an onus on enabling you to pass that knowledge on in the classroom.

-You can find out more about funding for undergraduate teacher training in our funding section.
-This includes the new £9,000 bursary for undergraduate trainees on courses in maths and physics that lead to QTS.
+A £9,000 bursary is available for undergraduate trainees on courses in maths and physics that lead to QTS.